-- Math Function Syntax: define a new graph trace derived from standard traces using a math function (15 uses)
+- Math function syntax defines a new graph trace derived from standard traces using a math function (15 uses).

-- Defining Calculators: define a calculation which is computed repeatedly throughout the test, and the results plotted vs. test time.
-(25 uses)
+- Defining calculators defines a calculation that is computed repeatedly throughout the test, and the results are plotted versus the test time (25 uses).

-A full suite of standard functions is available, including “sin”, “cos”, “tan”, “exp”, “ln”, “sqrt”, and many more.
-Refer to the appendix for a full list of the available functions, or check in the online help file.
+A suite of standard functions is available, including sin, cos, tan, exp, ln, sqrt, and more.
+You can refer to the appendix for a list of the available functions or check the online Help file.

-You can use report fields as variables in the calculation by enclosing the desired field name in square brackets, for example “[Ch1Accel]” will give the channel 1 acceleration reading.
-These report fields are implemented as variables, so you can use one anywhere in the equation where you would otherwise put in a numerical value.
-The square brackets imply you are inserting a “PARAM” report field, so you don’t need to spell out [PARAM:Ch1Accel], although you may if you wish.
-For a full list of available fields, refer to the “How to create customized reports” section in the online help file or the manual.
+You can use report fields as calculation variables by enclosing the desired field name in square brackets.
+For example, [Ch1Accel] displays the channel 1 acceleration.
+The software implements these report fields as variables, and you can use them anywhere in the equation to replace a numerical value.
+The square brackets imply a “PARAM” report field, so you do not need to spell out [PARAM:Ch1Accel], although you can.

 1. Difference waveform